 Taïm means tasty in Hebrew.
 And that’s really all you need to know.
 But if you insist on reading rather than eating, we’ll continue with the story.
 Taïm began in 2005 as a tiny storefront in the West Village, a place whereChef Einatcould share her love of falafel with the world...okay maybe just lower Manhattan.
 And not solely falafel, but everything that goes with it like sabich, s’rug and amba, cauliflower shawarma and smoothies.
-Today, Taïm has grown to includemore restaurantsand is looking to expand into new markets.
-Chef Einat and her husband and business partner Stefan Nafziger have also opened 3 Israeli inspired, fine-dining restaurants including Balaboosta, Kish-Kash, and Bar Bolonat (yes, it rhymes with Einat).
+Today, Taïm has grown to include more restaurants in NYC and also in Washington, DC and is looking to expand into new markets.
+Chef Einat and her husband and business partner Stefan Nafziger also run the Israeli inspired, fine-dining restaurant Balaboosta.

 So, what makes Taïm falafel so tasty?

 Straight from Tel Aviv with an Einat-inspired twist.
 Think fine dining packed in a pita.

 Chickpeas.
 Onion.
 Garlic.
 Cumin.
 Coriander.
 Salt & Pepper.
 And a whole lotta love.
 Using the freshest, highest quality herbs and spices makes all the difference.

 Original green and spicy Harissa.
 Because in this case, variety really is the spice of life.

 Chickpeas are the main ingredient—no baking soda, baking powder, or breadcrumbs to bulk up the balls.

 And never over fried.
 You get it hot, just the way it’s served in a Tel Aviv falafel stall.